SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_human_presence_ak9753/README.md

   | I2C_SDA      | ULP_GPIO_6 [EXP_16] | Qwiic cable  | SDA                |
   | I2C_SCL      | ULP_GPIO_7 [EXP_15] | Qwiic cable  | SCL                |

+> [!NOTE]
-- **Note:** Normal Mode / Switch Mode selection is controlled by the CAD1 pin and CAD0 pin.
+> Normal Mode / Switch Mode selection is controlled by the CAD1 pin and CAD0 pin.
 When CAD1 pin and CAD0 pin are set as CAD1 pin= CAD0 pin= “H”, the digital output can be used through the I2C interface.
 When CAD1 pin and CAD0 pin are set as CAD1 pin= CAD0 pin= “H”, Switch Mode is selected.
 When Switch Mode is selected, SCL pin and SDA pin should be tied to “H”.
 (Do not access the AK9753 through the I2C interface in Switch Mode.)

   | CAD1      | CAD0 | I2C output | Slave address |Mode        |
   | --------- | ---- | ---------- | ------------- | ---------- |